Rates, discounts and monetary transactions

 150

-based on time spent
+time spent basis

-based on time spent
+time spent basis

 199